 Mill Tables: The mills had a monopoly, everyone in certain villages had to get their flour from the local mill, so to see how much the mill was worth they needed a head-count in each village.
 These lists were more complete than the Praestation tables, the head of the household is given, then whether or not he had a wife, how many sons and daughters he had over 10 and under 10, how many servants, lodgers and old people were in the household.
 Finally there is a column for remarks, which will sometimes give the names of the

+lodgers (usually farm-workers) and the old people.
+Another advantage of the Mill tables is that in villages which were partly royal and partly noble the mill tables will list people from both parts of the village, while the praestations tables only list the tennants on the royal land.
 The inspectors also looked into various other sources of money, such as the brewery and distillery in Naugard.
 This is where my favorite bit was.
 In 1772 the inspectors noticed that the sales of beer from the brewery had been falling for several years, so they interviewed some of the inn-keepers in the area, including my ancestor Simon Rakow, inn-keeper in Doeringshagen.
 He complained at length about how bad business had been the last few years: "The traffic of freight-wagons to Kolberg and Danzig has completely stopped in some years, in particular in the last four years, and people who are travelling to the towns of Greifenberg, Treptow and Kolberg or further into east Pommern seldom stop in the inn, and if they do spend the night they don't even drink a quart of beer, but make do with a glass of spirits.
 In 14 days or 3 weeks he hardly serves a half-barrel of beer, so it often goes sour and bad, so he has more loss than profit from the inn."

 Another source that I looked at is the Hufenklassifikation from 1717, a survey (for tax purposes) of most of the villages in Hinterpommern, listing the farmers and how much land and how many animals they have.